What Gadgets Can You Charge With a Powermat Wireless Charger?

 iPod (other models): Use Apple tip (blanketed) or receiver dock (bought one after the other).

-GPS devices: Use mini-USB tip (protected).
+GPS devices: Use a mini-USB tip (protected).

 Next articleGeorgia Tech Apartments